 TYPE I: Nine (9) inch reinforced concrete pavement, to be installed in existing concrete pavements.
+The pavement along the patch shall be sawcut, full depth, and incidental to the trench patch.

 TYPE II: Seven (7) inch plain or reinforced concrete base or asphaltic base, where specified or directed by the Engineer, overlaid with asphalt pavement, to be installed in pavements with concrete bases surfaced with asphalt pavements.